onenorth/content-anonymizer/README.md

 ### Cautions
 1. Only content you chose to be anonymized will be anonymized.
 This only includes content in the content tree.
 Other content and data will NOT be anonymized.

+## Installation

+Install the update packages located here: https://github.com/onenorth/data-anonymizer/tree/master/release

+## Configuration

+There are no configuration files associated with this module.

 ## Usage

 ### Select Template